Quick Cookbook Basics

 How To Add Page Numbers To Cookbook Pages

-If you would prefer your cookbook automatically prints with page numbers, you can choose this option from your printer's setting dialog (this varies between printer models).
-Click the option to add a footer, then select "page numbers".
+If you would prefer your cookbook to automatically print with page numbers, you can choose this option in Microsoft Word by adding a page header.

 If you will be adding additional pages and want to add page numbers later, you will need to follow the instructions in the paragraph below.

 How To Add Photos And Digital Scrapbook Elements To Pages